What's compelling to me is when I actually forget I'm watching a demo reel, and that I'm just being entertained.

 An entertaining reel will be remembered and has a better chance of being re-watched.
-Those watching might even be compelled to show it off to their friends and colleagues.
+The recruiters watching might even be compelled to show it off to their friends and colleagues.

-Example of FX Reel by CG Spectrum Alumni Ben Stanley (now working at Pixomondo)
+FX demo reel example from CG Spectrum grad Ben Stanley (now working at Pixomondo)

 2. Open and close with a bang

 Put yourself in the shoes of the film or game studio you're applying to.
 They are looking for an artist who not only has the required skills but also suits the studio.
 After advertising the job for a couple of weeks, they have a mountain of applications and a list a mile long of artist's sites to sift through in the hopes of finding the right person.

 It's a huge time-consuming job.
 If the person watching your reel isn't immediately impressed by your work, they will move on to the next.

 Show your best work first, and make sure you close with a bang.

 Animator and CG Spectrum co-founder Nick Fredin says it's incredibly important to grab the viewer's attention as early as possible with what you think is your best piece, and then leave them with a lasting memory to close.

 How long should your demo reel be?
 Under 2 minutes!